trothr/znetboot/Glossary.md

 that core executive useful in performing general computing tasks

--- LPAR: a Logical PARtition is a section of persistent storage (usually in a hard disk like DASD) reserved for a perticular user
+-- LPAR: a Logical PARtition is a section of persistent storage (usually in a hard disk like DASD) reserved for a perticular operating system instance.

 -- OSA-Express: Open Systems Adapter; a networking interconnect method used by IBM hardware, and dynamically managable under software control,